UI Component Overview

 Standard UI Components

-There are four key NetSuite UI components that can be used to build a page, list or assistant.
-These UI components are standard to the NetSuite experience though they may have different properties depending on the page types.
+There are four main NetSuite UI components you can use to build a page, list, or assistant.
+These components are standard in NetSuite, though their properties may change depending on the page type.

-A customized button is button that you can add to your user interface.
-You can control the button's visibility, label, and functionality.
+• Button – A custom button is something you can add to your UI.
+You control its visibility, label, and what it does.

-Custom fields are used to record and display information in your user interface.
+• Field – Custom fields let you record and display information in your UI.

 For more information about types of fields, see serverWidget.FieldType

-A tab is a special section added to your user interface.
-Using multiple tabs allow you to display more information about a single page.
+• Tab – A tab is a special section in your UI.
+Using multiple tabs lets you show more information on a single page.

-A sublist is a list that can be embedded on your page.
-Custom sublists can present information based on the results of a saved search.
+• Sublist – A sublist is a list you can embed on your page.
+Custom sublists can show information from a saved search.

 Properties and Enumerations

-Each UI component has a series of properties and methods that can be used to customize the functionality and appearance of your NetSuite UI components.
-These configuration values are stored as enumerations and work with each UI component to give you the most flexibility in designing your UI.
+Each UI component has properties and methods you can use to customize its functionality and appearance.
+These configuration values are stored as enumerations and give you plenty of flexibility when designing your user interface.

 Examples of enumerations and properties include: